xarf/xarf-specification/xarf-specification_0.2-draft.md

 ## Changelog of the X-ARF specification
 ### Changes from v0.1 to v0.2
 * As of version v0.2 of this specification encrypted, signed, and bulk abuse reports are introduced.
-* The identifier of "`X-ARF: YES`" changed to "`X-XARF: PLAIN`", "`X-XARF: SECURE`", and "`X-XARF: BULK`" to avert conflicts with old importers.
-Also, the additional "`X`" in "`X-XARF`" is a necessity to fulfill the requirements of a future RFC.
+* The identifier of `X-ARF: YES` changed to `X-XARF: PLAIN`, `X-XARF: SECURE`, and `X-XARF: BULK` to avert conflicts with old importers.
+Also, the additional `X` in `X-XARF` is a necessity to fulfill the requirements of a future RFC.
-* Version v0.2 is still backward compatible with v0.1; therefore all v0.2 importers can handle X-ARF v0.1 generated messages with "`X-ARF: YES`" as identifier.
-The only alteration for v0.1 X-ARF reports is the "`X-XARF: PLAIN`" identifier.
-The v0.1 header "`X-ARF: YES`" is deprecated and should not be used in newer X-ARF generators.
+* Version v0.2 is still backward compatible with v0.1; therefore all v0.2 importers can handle X-ARF v0.1 generated messages with `X-ARF: YES` as identifier.
+The only alteration for v0.1 X-ARF reports is the `X-XARF: PLAIN` identifier.
+The v0.1 header `X-ARF: YES` is deprecated and should not be used in newer X-ARF generators.
 Chapter 1 is in accordance with specification version 0.1.
 * Recommendation for signing X-ARF messages with DKIM unless otherwise digitally secured

 ## Overview of an X-ARF Report E-mail
 This descriptive overview is based on three chapters discussing separate X-ARF types.
-The "`X-XARF`" header value defined below provides the identifier for which X-ARF type is used.
+The `X-XARF` header value defined below provides the identifier for which X-ARF type is used.

-Chapter 1 describes a single, plain X-ARF message with its header field "`X-XARF: PLAIN`".
-Chapter 2 provides the definition of signed and/or encrypted messages via S/MIME and PGP/MIME which are identified by "`X-XARF: SECURE`".
-In chapter 3 multiple abuse reports can be transmitted in one X-ARF bulk e-mail ("`X-XARF: BULK`").
+Chapter 1 describes a single, plain X-ARF message with its header field `X-XARF: PLAIN`.
+Chapter 2 provides the definition of signed and/or encrypted messages via S/MIME and PGP/MIME which are identified by `X-XARF: SECURE`.
+In chapter 3 multiple abuse reports can be transmitted in one X-ARF bulk e-mail (`X-XARF: BULK`).

-At least the plain, unencrypted, unsigned and single abuse message ("`PLAIN`") must be implemented in X-ARF importers whereas types of "`SECURE`" and "`BULK`" are optional extensions.
+At least the plain, unencrypted, unsigned and single abuse message (`PLAIN`) must be implemented in X-ARF importers whereas types of `SECURE` and `BULK` are optional extensions.
 The definition of header fields in this introduction is applicable on all X-ARF messages.

 It is recommended to sign your X-ARF report with DKIM.
 If you want to sign and/or encrypt your X-ARF report with PGP or S/MIME end to end, follow the specification in chapter 2.